-If you are unhappy with the appearance of your nose, you have probably done some research about options to change it.
+If you’re unhappy with the appearance of your nose, you’ve probably researched options to change it.

-The large amounts of information on the Web can be confusing and overwhelming.
-We hope that this article will help you understand the 2 main procedures performed on the nose and the differences between them so that you can make the right choice for you!
+The variety of rhinoplasty information on the Web can be confusing and overwhelming.
+We hope this article will help you understand the 2 main procedures performed on the nose and their differences, so you can make the right choice for you!

-Rhinoplasty, more commonly referred to as a nose job, is a surgical procedure performed under general anaesthetic.
-A non-surgical nose job is a newer treatment that is done outside of the operating room in a doctor’s office.
-The procedure is much faster than surgery, typically lasting under half an hour.
-Many other differences exist between a traditional rhinoplasty and a non-surgical nose job.
-These contrasts specifically related to permanency, cost, and downtime (these will be addressed below).
-But the biggest difference between the procedures is what YOU as a patient are looking for in terms of your nose concerns.
+Rhinoplasty, commonly referred to as a nose job, is a surgical procedure performed under general anaesthetic.
+A non-surgical nose job is a newer treatment done outside the operating room in a doctor’s office.
+The procedure is much faster than surgery, typically done in less than 30 minutes.
+Many other differences exist between traditional rhinoplasty and a non-surgical nose job.
+These contrasts specifically relate to how long results last, the cost, and downtime (these will be addressed below).
+But the biggest difference between procedures is what YOU as a patient are looking for in terms of desired changes.

 Improve The Overall Contours Of Your Nose

-If you have a bump, a droopy tip, and/or are looking to slightly improve the overall contours of your nose, then a non-surgical nose job may be right for you.
-On the other hand, if you want more of a significant decrease in size of the nose, have breathing issues, and/or want more of a dramatic difference, a traditional rhinoplasty is probably the path you should take.
-Typically, the needs that are unique to your nose will be the deciding factor between a rhinoplasty and a non-surgical nose job.
+If you have a bump, droopy tip, or wish to slightly enhance your nose contours, then a non-surgical nose job may be right for you.
+On the other hand, if you want a significant decrease in size, have breathing issues, or want a dramatic change, a traditional rhinoplasty is probably the path to take.
+Typically, the characteristics unique to your nose will be the deciding factor between rhinoplasty and a non-surgical nose job.

-A rhinoplasty surgery is a procedure with results that last for many years and is typically performed only once.
-Since the actual anatomy of the nose is altered, the results will not diminish as time goes on.
-On the other hand, a non-surgical nose job is performed by injecting hyaluronic acid into the nose.
-The body slowly metabolizes the product, meaning that results can last up to a year.
-Typically, the procedure needs to be performed regularly to keep up results.
+Rhinoplasty surgery delivers results that last for many years.
+It’s intended to be performed only once.
+Since the anatomy of the nose is altered, the results won’t reverse as time goes on.
+On the other hand, a non-surgical nose job is performed by injecting hyaluronic acid dermal filler into the nose.
+The body slowly metabolizes the product, meaning results can last up to a year, but not forever.
+The procedure is usually repeated to achieve consistent results.

 Achieve your desired result

-Since a rhinoplasty is a surgical procedure requiring a team of people to achieve your desired result, the upfront cost is significantly higher than one treatment of a non-surgical nose job.
-Keep in mind though that a non-surgical nose job will need to be repeated many times to keep up your results, meaning that you may end up paying more than a rhinoplasty in the long run.
+Since rhinoplasty is a surgical procedure requiring a team to deliver results, the upfront cost is significantly higher than non-surgical nose jobs.
+However, keep in mind that non-surgical nose jobs must be repeated to maintain results, so they can cost more than rhinoplasty in the long run.

-The last major difference between the procedures is the downtime.
-Rhinoplasty procedures require a lengthy healing process with about 1 to 3 weeks of downtime.
-A non-surgical nose job is a painless procedure that requires little to no downtime.
+The last significant difference between procedures is downtime.
+Rhinoplasty requires a lengthy healing process with about 1 to 3 weeks of downtime.
+For long-lasting results, many people feel this is a fair tradeoff.
+However, if time off and inconvenience aren’t for you, non-surgical nose jobs require little to no downtime and are virtually painless.

-Thinking about the main differences illustrated above, hopefully this article has made the rhinoplasty surgery and non-surgical procedures clearer to you.
+Hopefully, this article has highlighted differences between rhinoplasty and non-surgical nose job procedures.
 At this point, you may have a better idea of which path you wish to take.
-The best way to know for sure which procedure is more suited to you is to see a licensed plastic surgeon like Dr. Torgerson.
+The best way to know which method is more suited to you is to see an experienced facial plastic surgeon like Dr. Torgerson, who skillfully performs both.

 The First Step Of Your Journey Begins With A Conversation